miami-rb/check_on_someone_switch/README.md

 ## Usage

 Register by texting "START" to [Shortcode].
-Reach Out will check-in on you every [X] hours - if you don't respond with "OK" within [Y] minutes, Reach Out will notify your emergency contacts that you have stopped responding.
+Maybe Check On Someone Switch will check-in on you every [X] hours - if you don't respond with "OK" within [Y] minutes, Maybe Check On Someone Switch will notify your emergency contacts that you have stopped responding.
 To unsubscribe from check-ins, text "STOP".

 To add an emergency contact, text "ADD [Phone number]".
 To remove an emergency contact, text "REMOVE [Phone number]".